And this RUTTE pretends he doesn't know the guy!? what a MORON! https://t.co/1TEs793RTc

 The definitions of Inflation and Deflation are extremely hard to understand and are, most of the time, explained incorrectly:

 - Deflation is not a decrease in the price level of goods and services.
 It is a reduction of credit and money supply.
-The consequence of this action is mostly, but not necessary a fall in the general price level of goods and service.
+The consequence of this action is mostly, but not necessarily a fall in the general price level of goods and services.

 The curse of deflation is that it increases the burden of debts.
 Incomes fall: debts stay the same.
 This way lies suffocation.

-This explains why the price of Real Estate (over supply) is coming down and at the same time the price level of food commodities and energy is going up.
-Because the price level of Real Estate (HOCG) is falling at the very time where the price level of Food Commodities and Energy is going up, many are incorrectly recognizing the initial faze of (Hyper)inflation.
+This explains why the price of Real Estate (oversupply) is coming down and at the same time the price level of food commodities and energy is going up.
+Because the price level of Real Estate (HOCG) is falling at the very time where the price level of Food Commodities and Energy is going up, many are incorrectly recognizing the initial phase of (Hyper)inflation.

-One of the reasons we have so much inflation is that in the past decennia, the Central banks misinterpreted inflation figures that were coming down as a result of Globalization (i.e. the production of cheaper goods in China) , they incorrectly continued to increase the Total Money supply.
+One of the reasons we have so much inflation is that in the past decennial, the Central banks misinterpreted inflation figures that were coming down as a result of Globalization (i.e. the production of cheaper goods in China), they incorrectly continued to increase the Total Money supply.

 Charts: click on the charts to enlarge!
-As the American authorities have stopped publishing the M3 figures.
+As the American authorities have stopped publishing the M3 figures...because it became too expensive (not a joke!)

 The M3 chart in the middle has been made using calculated data.

-Only a Recession and Depression can cleanse and correct the misallocation of funds of the last decennia.
+Only a Recession and Depression can cleanse and correct the misallocation of funds of the last decennial.
 A recession has started + 6 months ago and Governments and Bankers are lying like hell about it.
 It is clear the bubbles have stopped to make anybody rich, and that we have initiated a cycle of Hyperinflation.
 People that have problems in understanding the actual situation should book a holiday in Zimbabwe.
-It won’t take them long to understand that Mugabe, Ben Bernanke and Trichet are one and the same and that they follow similar politics!
+It won’t take them long to understand that Mugabe, Ben Bernanke, and Mario are one and the same and that they follow similar politics!

 This first stage of the inflationary process may last for many years.
 While it lasts, the prices of many goods and services are not yet adjusted to the altered money relation.
 There are still people in the country who have not yet become aware of the fact that they are confronted with a price revolution which will finally result in a considerable rise of all prices, although the extent of this rise will not be the same in the various commodities and services.
 These people still believe that prices one day will drop.
 Waiting for this day, they restrict their purchases and concomitantly increase their cash holdings.
 As long as such ideas are still held by public opinion, it is not yet too late for the government to abandon its inflationary policy (we are leaving this point of no return NOW!).